Kanorin-chan/Simple-Cursor-Tracker/README.md

-# Cursor Tracker
+# Cursor Tracker – Python Cursor Tracking Tool for Tablets & OBS

-A Python-based cursor tracking tool designed for OpenTabletDriver users.
-This application provides real-time cursor visualization with customizable trails, colors, and tablet area mapping.
+Cursor Tracker is a Python-based desktop utility for **real-time cursor visualization**, designed for **OpenTabletDriver** users.
+It features **customizable trails, colors, tablet area mapping, and OBS overlay support**, making it perfect for **digital artists, streamers, and educators**.

+With automatic tablet detection and full OpenTabletDriver integration, setup is simple—just run and start tracking!

 ## Features